pliang279/lm-social-bias/README.md

 ## Related work

-Recent work has focused on defining and evaluating social bias [1,2] as well as other notions of human-aligned values such as ethics [3],

-~\cite{hendrycks2020aligning}, social bias implications~\cite{sap2020social}, and toxic speech~\cite{gehman2020realtoxicityprompts} in generated text.
+Recent work has focused on defining and evaluating social bias [1,2] as well as other notions of human-aligned values such as ethics [3], social bias implications [4], and toxic speech [5] in generated text.
 Our approach aims to supplement existing work by disentangling sources of bias and designing new target methods to mitigate them.
-We also evaluate our method on the benchmarks proposed in~\citet{nadeem2020stereoset} and~\citet{sheng2019woman}.
-Existing approaches towards mitigating biases in generation currently require retraining the models through adversarial trigger prompts~\cite{sheng2020towards}, data augmentation or collection~\cite{dinan2019queens}, and different objective functions~\cite{qian2019reducing,huang2020reducing}.
-However, these approaches are not scalable to large pretrained LMs~\cite{radford2019language} which are trained on massive amounts of text data over hundreds of machines for several weeks.
-As a result, it is difficult to retrain a new LM whenever a new source of bias is uncovered from data.
-Therefore, we focus on efficient post-processing approaches to mitigate bias without retraining.
+A closely related line of work lies in measuring and mitigating biases in embedding space (e.g., word [6,7] and sentence [8,9] embeddings)

+Many of these approaches involve extending the Word Embedding Association Test (WEAT) [7] metric to the sentences (SEAT) using context templates [8,9].

 What other work motivates this task, or addresses similar questions?